ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/protected-quickstart.md

 * Wynton Protected users must _not_ use any of the Wynton Regular nodes on Wynton, including log1, log2, dev1, dev2, dev3, gpudev1, dt1, and dt2.

-* Data containing P3 must not be transferred to, mounted on, or processed with any Wynton HPC cluster resources outside of the PHI-designated `/wynton/protected/` location.
+* Data containing P3 must not be transferred to, mounted on, or processed with any Wynton HPC cluster resources outside of the `/wynton/protected/` location.
 P4 data is prohibited.

 * Wynton Protected users must use data-transfer nodes pdt1 and pdt2 for all file transfers to and from the cluster, including when using [Globus](/hpc/transfers/globus.html#globus-for-wynton-protected-users)